So.

 My go-to dictionary is the Oxford Dictionary of Environment and Conservation (Park, 2010).
 Here GM is described under 'Genetic Engineering' as:

-"The selective, deliberate alteration of the genetic makeup (DNA) of an organism by removing, modifying, or adding genes to a chromosome in order to change the information it contains, which enables cells or organisms to make new or different substances (proteins) or perform new functions."
+As definitions sometimes vary amongst authors in a field, I also went to the World Health Organisation (WHO) for another definition:"The selective, deliberate alteration of the genetic makeup (DNA) of an organism by removing, modifying, or adding genes to a chromosome in order to change the information it contains, which enables cells or organisms to make new or different substances (proteins) or perform new functions."
 (Park, 2010).

 "Genetically modified organisms (GMOs) can be defined as organisms (i.e. plants, animals or microorganisms) in which the genetic material (DNA) has been altered in a way that does not occur naturally by mating and/or natural recombination.
 The technology is often called “modern biotechnology” or “gene technology”, sometimes also “recombinant DNA technology” or “genetic engineering”.
 It allows selected individual genes to be transferred from one organism into another, also between non related species" (WHO,www).